Adaptive Estimation of Nonparametric Geometric Graphs: Introduction

 \subsection{Outline}

 The convergence of the spectrum of the ‘‘{\it matrix of probabilities}'' towards the spectrum of the integral operator in a non-asymptotic frame is given in Section~\ref{sec:graphon_Model}.

 Then, we begin our study by a comprehensive example on the $\mathbf d$-dimensional sphere in Section~\ref{sec:Sphere_Example}.
 Interestingly, we uncover that the spectrum of the graphon (viewed as a kernel operator) presents a structure: the eigenvalues have prescribed multiplicities and the eigenvectors are fixed\textemdash they are the spherical harmonics.

-Adaptive minimax estimation of the spectrum of the graphon $W$ (viewed as an integral operator) is proved and computational complexities are discussed.
+Adaptive estimation of the spectrum of the graphon $W$ (viewed as an integral operator) is proved and computational complexities are discussed.

 Extensions to compact symmetric spaces is done in Section~\ref{sec:LatentSpaces}.
 Numerical experiments are presented in Section~\ref{sec:numeric}.
-The proofs are given in the appendix.